unicode-org/icu4x/docs/tutorials/writing_a_new_data_struct.md

     }
 }

-impl KeyedDataProvider for FooProvider {
-    fn supported_keys() -> Vec<ResourceKey> {
-        vec![FooV1Marker::KEY]
-    }
-}

-// Once we have ResourceProvider, IterableResourceProvider, and KeyedDataProvider, we can
+// Once we have ResourceProvider and IterableResourceProvider, we can implement IterableDynProvider<SerializeMarker>. icu_provider::impl_dyn_provider!(FooProvider, [
-// implement DynProvider<SerializeMarker>.
-icu_provider::impl_dyn_provider!(FooProvider, [
     FooV1Marker,
 ], SERDE_SE);